monsterkodi/ko/README.md

 # about ko

-ko is an editor for Mac OS X
+ko is an editor for macOS

 ## main features

 - **fast**
     - loads large files
+- **command-line**
+- **terminal**
+    - alias
+    - history
+    - echos commands as ascii headers
+    - output of commands editable/searchable
 - **minimap**
     - shows cursors and selections
     - also for terminal/search-result
     - can be used to select large portions of text
     - sets cursor by default when dragging/clicking
-- **terminal**
-    - shell commands as ascii headers
-    - output of commands editable/searchable
 - **file search**
     - search for strings/regexp in project files
     - automatic determination of project files